cran-task-views/Econometrics/Econometrics.md

   `r pkg("bootstrap")` or `r pkg("simpleboot")` as well some bootstrap techniques designed for time-series data, such as the maximum entropy bootstrap in `r pkg("meboot")` or the `tsbootstrap()` from `r pkg("tseries")`.
+  The `r pkg("fwildclusterboot")` package provides a fast wild cluster bootstrap implementation for linear regression models, especially when the number of clusters is low.
 - *Inequality:* For measuring inequality, concentration and poverty the package `r pkg("ineq")` provides some basic tools such as Lorenz curves, Pen's parade, the Gini coefficient and many more.